lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Success

-Error code 0 MAY be used internally in an application to indicate success, e.g. in log files.
+Error code 0 MAY be used internally in an application to indicate success, e.g., in log files.
 ERR_INFO can contain any type of CBOR item.
 Error code 0 MUST NOT be used as part of the EDHOC message exchange flow.

 ## Unspecified